How to Get Hummingbirds to Nest by You

 Immediately in the spring set up your yard as hummingbird friendly.
 After a long flight back to their breeding grounds there are only two things on their minds finding a constant food source and setting up their nests.

-The First Thing They Want is Food!
+They Want Food!

 A long flight back and all the little guys are looking for is food.
 If you know when to put up your hummingbird feeders and have them out, your home becomes a favorite.